Restructuring and insolvency in Norway: overview

 Norwegian courts' jurisdiction to open proceedings.
 Norwegian courts have jurisdiction to open insolvency and debt settlement proceedings if the person's home or company's main seat is located in Norway.
 This means, among other things, that if a company's business is organised though a non-Norwegian limited company that performs all of its business through a Norwegian branch office, Norwegian courts will have jurisdiction.

-Furthermore, Norwegian bankruptcy legislation applies a universal principle which presupposes that all assets belonging to an insolvent debtor are to be seized for the benefit of the insolvency estate or liquidator, regardless of the jurisdiction (section 2-2, Creditor's Recovery Act).
+Furthermore, Norwegian bankruptcy legislation applies a universal principle that presupposes that all assets belonging to an insolvent debtor are to be seized for the benefit of the insolvency estate or liquidator, regardless of the jurisdiction (section 2-2, Creditor's Recovery Act).
 However, the extent to which this principle is enforceable will depend on whether a Norwegian insolvency is recognised in the relevant jurisdiction (under local law) (see also below, International treaties).

 Recognition of Norwegian proceedings in foreign jurisdictions.
 The extent to which a foreign jurisdiction recognises Norwegian insolvency or debt settlement proceedings will depend on the legislation of the country in which the company's assets or business operations are located (local law).